-As a Harvard College Fellow during 2019-20 Dr. Shaw will teach three undergraduate courses: a lecture course on Asian-Americans; a seminar on Environment and Inequality; and a junior tutorial on Social Movements with a methodological focus on ethnography.
+As a Harvard College Fellow during 2019-20 Dr. Shaw will teach three undergraduate courses: a lecture course on Asian Americans; a seminar on environmental inequality; and a seminar on the sociology of science and technology.

 33 Kirkland Street